 James Gunn has managed to bring together an amazing cast line-up that would surely be the envy of any much better-budgeted film, including bit parts from Michael Rooker, Gregg Henry, Nathan Fillion, William Katt and Scooby Doo heroine Linda Cardellini.
 Kevin Bacon, who would essentially play the same role for serious the following year in X: First Class (2011), has a great deal of fun sleazing it up as the villain of the show.

-James Gunn subsequently made the Beezel segment of Movie 43 (2013) and the mainstream success of the Marvel Comics adaptation Guardians of the Galaxy (2014), as well as to write The Belko Experiment (2016).
+James Gunn subsequently made the Beezel segment of Movie 43 (2013) and the mainstream success of the Marvel Comics adaptation Guardians of the Galaxy (2014) and its sequel Guardians of the Galaxy, Vol 2 (2017), as well as to write The Belko Experiment (2016).

 (Nominee for Best Actress (Ellen Page) at this sites Best of 2010 awards)